2008linchungpin/Future-engineers-Fire-On-All-Cylinders/README.md

 **Content：**

-After reading the rule of the competition, we figure out some materials and electromachanical components that is needed when constructing the outline of the car and
+After reading the rule of the competition, we figured out some materials and electromachanical components that were needed when constructing the outline of the car and the its structure design.
+We also got to think about how to use only one piece of Dc Gear Motor to drive the vehicle and to assemble the fundamental model of the turning section.
-我們閱讀比賽規則，根據規則對車輛的限制，和會用到的功能，構思製造車輛所需的器材、元件和車輛的結構設計。思考要如何只使用一顆直流馬達驅動車輛以及製作轉向結構基本雛型。

 <img src= "https://user-images.githubusercontent.com/106851896/176984877-f74ac4e4-97b1-49e1-bfa5-84112426c236.jpg" width="400" height="300">  <img src= "https://user-images.githubusercontent.com/106851896/176984586-d9094acf-c13c-4dc4-bf20-022f951bf5ed.jpg" width="400" height="300"><br/>